navis-org/fafbseg-py/docs/source/intro.rst

 (see `Zheng et al., 2018 <https://www.sciencedirect.com/science/article/pii/S0092867418307876>`_).
 The raw image data can be downloaded from https://temca2data.org/.

-A consortium of labs has been *manually* reconstructing neurons and their connectivity in this data set since 2016 using `CATMAID <https://catmaid.readthedocs.io/en/stable/>`_.
+From around 2016, a consortium of labs *manually* reconstructed neurons and their connectivity in this dataset using `CATMAID <https://catmaid.readthedocs.io/en/stable/>`_.
 Published data from this effort is hosted by `Virtual Fly Brain <https://catmaid.virtualflybrain.org/>`_.
-Unpublished data from ongoing work is hosted in a "walled garden" CATMAID instance.
-Labs have to apply to join this community and agree to guidelines that ensure a fair and respectful treatment of each other's unpublished data.
+That manual reconstruction effort has now been superseded by the automatic segmentations described below.

 FAFB segmentations
 ------------------